 Pearl Hogrefe Fellowship in Creative Writing offers a talented writer one academic year to study creative writing full time at Iowa State University and focus on his/her creative work without distraction.

 CWE Graduate Fellowships

 These fellowships are awarded to MFA Creative Writing and Environment graduate students in their first year who are on teaching assistantship appointments.
 Their purpose is to provide strong incoming MFA students with the most important resource for creative writers: time off for their craft.
-Recipients of these fellowships receive reduced teaching loads in their first year by two teaching assignments while their stipend remains equivalent with those having four teaching assignments.
+Recipients of these fellowships receive reduced teaching loads in their first year while their stipend remains equivalent with those teaching a full load.

 For tuition purposes, all graduate assistants are assessed tuition equal to resident tuition rates.
 English Department graduate students holding 1/2 (or greater) assistantship appointments receive tuition scholarships at the level determined by the Graduate College (50% MA, 100% MFA, and 100% PhD during the academic year; the same percentage levels apply in summer according to the number of enrolled credits).
 Students on at least 1/4-time (but less than 1/2-time) assistantship appointments receive half of the standard tuition scholarship benefit.

 Funding is available through the ISU Graduate College to support U.S. citizens who are members of ethnic groups historically underrepresented in American higher education (African American, Native American, Hispanic/Latino).
 The program must nominate qualifying students for this funding.
 In the English Department, we use this funding to reduce the teaching loads of qualifying recipients by the equivalent of one teaching assignment per year.